Answers to Frequently Asked Questions about Interlibrary Loan/ILLiad

 Who can borrow materials through Interlibrary Loan?

-FVRL always tries to borrow materials for free and most ILL transactions do not involve a fee.
+FVRL always tries to borrow materials for free, and most ILL transactions do not involve a fee.
 However, sometimes items are only available from libraries that charge to lend their materials.
+We will only try to borrow from libraries that charge if you have stated that you are willing to pay to borrow an item.

 Can you tell me in advance how much the charge might be?

 No, we won’t know until we contact other libraries.
-The ILL request form requires you to state the maximum amount you are willing to pay.
+You can indicate on the ILL request form the maximum amount you are willing to pay.
+The fees that libraries charge are usually between $10 and $30.
 If you enter $0, FVRL will restrict its borrowing to only those libraries that do not charge.
 If you enter another amount, FVRL will still attempt to borrow it for free, if possible.
 If an item cannot be obtained, no fee will be charged.

 When will the payment be due?